-Choosing an efficient water heater will help you provide plenty of hot water for your Sarasota, Florida, home without wasting energy.
+Choosing an efficient water heater will help you provide plenty of hot water for your Sarasota, Florida, a home without wasting energy.
 A new water heater can even pay for itself over time through energy savings.
-Before you decide on a water heater, make sure to consider the size, the fuel source, and the initial cost of the system.
+Before you decide on a water heater, make sure to consider the size, the fuel source, and the initial cost of the different water heater types.
 There are many water heater types available, including storage, tankless, heat pump, and condensing models.

 Storage water heaters use insulated storage tanks to hold heated water.
 They’re powered by natural gas, electricity, or propane.
 The water always stays heated, so you won’t have to wait for hot water.
 However, you’ll need to use electricity or fuel to keep the water hot constantly.
 A thermostat inside the tank turns on the heating element when the water drops below the temperature you choose.